 But no one really thinks that they will get hurt, not really.
-Many people either have two approaches to life, to charge with no intention or attention to their surroundings, or fearful to fall at every footstep, so they never take a chance.
-I can relate to both of these individuals at different times in my life.
+Many people either have two approaches to life, to charge with no intention or attention to their surroundings or fearful of falling at every footstep, so they never take a chance.
+I can relate to these individuals at different times in my life.

 I like to think that over the past five years, I’ve been better connected to myself and my abilities and pushing my comfort zone just a little bit at a time.